aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-bmp/_index.md

     Converter.ConvertSVG(document, options, savePath);
 {{< /highlight >}}

-The [ImageSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions/constructors/main) constructor initialize an instance of the ImageSaveOptions class that is passed to ConvertSVG() method.
+The [ImageSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions/constructors/main) constructor initializes an instance of the ImageSaveOptions class that is passed to ConvertSVG() method.
 The ConvertSVG() method takes the `document`, `options`,  output file path `savePath` and performs the conversion operation.

 In the above example, we use:
  - BackgroundColor property that sets the color that will fill the background.
 The default BackgroundColor is Transparent;